inamdarmihir/LingualLens/README.md

 Areas where contributions are particularly welcome:
 - Additional explainability techniques for LLMs
 - New adversarial attack methods
-- Support for more model architectures
+- Support for more model providers and architectures
 - Improved visualizations
 - Documentation and tutorials